kmaaallen/simon-game/documentation/logic.md

 I had to define them first as the play method would not work if they were defined within the game object.

 3) Light class needs to be removed after interval of time
-4) There needs to be an interval between each colour in sequence flashing (i.e they go one after the other if sequence is longer than 1 item)
+4) There needs to be an interval between each colour in sequence flashing (i.e they go one after the other if sequence is longer than 1 item).
 I had to 'grab' the coloured button by the ID (1,2,3 and 4 respectively) and apply the appropriate light colour class and play the sound.
 To create the illusion of flashing I had to use the setTimeout method within my colour functions otherwise the add and remove class would happen simultaneously with no visual change for the player.
 I set a timeout on the remove class accordingly.